Configure a Linux Python app for Azure App Service

 To open a remote SSH session from your local machine, see Open SSH session from remote shell.

 When you're successfully connected to the SSH session, you should see the message "SSH CONNECTION ESTABLISHED" at the bottom of the window.
-If you see errors such as "SSH_CONNECTION_CLOSED" or a message that the container is restarting, an error might be preventing the app container from starting.
-See Troubleshooting for steps to investigate possible issues.
+If you see errors like "SSH_CONNECTION_CLOSED" or a message stating that the container is restarting, an error might be preventing the app container from starting.
+See Troubleshooting for information about investigating possible issues.

 URL rewrites

-When deploying Python applications on Azure App Service for Linux, you might need to handle URL rewrites within your application.
-This is particularly useful for ensuring specific URL patterns are redirected to the correct endpoints without relying on external web server configurations.
-For Flask applications, URL processors and custom middleware can be used to achieve this.
-In Django applications, the robust URL dispatcher allows for efficient management of URL rewrites.
+When deploying Python applications on App Service for Linux, you might need to handle URL rewrites within your application.
+This method is particularly useful for ensuring that specific URL patterns are redirected to the correct endpoints without relying on external web server configurations.
+For Flask applications, you can use URL processors and custom middleware to achieve this.
+In Django applications, the URL dispatcher enables efficient management of URL rewrites.

 App doesn't appear

 • You see the default app after deploying your own app code.
-The default app appears because you either haven't deployed your app code to App Service, or App Service failed to find your app code and ran the default app instead.
+The default app appears because you either haven't deployed your app code to App Service or because App Service failed to find your app code and ran the default app instead.

-• Restart the App Service, wait 15-20 seconds, and check the app again.
+• Restart the app, wait 20 seconds, and then check the app again.

 • Use SSH to connect directly to the App Service container and verify that your files exist under site/wwwroot.
-If your files don't exist, use the following steps:
+If your files don't exist, take the following steps:

-1. Create an app setting named SCM_DO_BUILD_DURING_DEPLOYMENT with the value of 1, redeploy your code, wait a few minutes, then try to access the app again.
+1. Create an app setting named SCM_DO_BUILD_DURING_DEPLOYMENT with a value of 1, redeploy your code, wait a few minutes, and then try to access the app again.
 For more information on creating app settings, see Configure an App Service app in the Azure portal.

 2. Review your deployment process, check the deployment logs, correct any errors, and redeploy the app.

-• If your files exist, then App Service wasn't able to identify your specific startup file.
-Check that your app is structured as App Service expects for Django or Flask, or use a custom startup command.
+• If your files exist, App Service wasn't able to identify your startup file.
+Ensure that your app is structured as App Service expects for Django or Flask, or use a custom startup command.

 • You see the message "Service Unavailable" in the browser.
-The browser has timed out waiting for a response from App Service, which indicates that App Service started the Gunicorn server, but the app itself didn't start.
-This condition could indicate that the Gunicorn arguments are incorrect, or that there's an error in the app code.
+The browser timed out waiting for a response from App Service.
+This indicates that App Service started the Gunicorn server but the app itself didn't start.
+This condition could indicate that the Gunicorn arguments are incorrect or that there's an error in the app code.

-• Check that your app is structured as App Service expects for Django or Flask, or use a custom startup command.
+• Verify that your app is structured as App Service expects for Django or Flask, or use a custom startup command.

 Could not find setup.py or requirements.txt